-A seek operation initializes the iterator using binary search on the anchor keys to find the target group and scans forward on the sorted view to find the target key.
-Having more keys in a group speeds up the binary search for having fewer anchor keys and a smaller size of metadata.
-However, it can slow down seek operations because scanning in a large target group needs to access more keys on average.
-To avoid the performance penalty, we also use binary search in a target group to minimize the search cost.
+A seek operation initializes the iterator with a binary search on the anchor keys to find the target segment and scans forward on the sorted view to look for the target key.
+Increasing the segment size can reduce the number of anchor keys and speed up the binary search.
+However, it can slow down seek operations because scanning in a large target segment needs to access more keys on average.
+To address the potential performance issue, we also use binary search within a target segment to minimize the search cost.

-To perform binary search in a group, we must be able to randomly access every key in the group.
-A key in a group belongs to a sorted run, as indicated by the corresponding run selector.
-To access a key, we need to place the cursor of the run on the correct position.
-This can be done by counting the number of occurrences of the same run selector in the group prior to the key and advancing the corresponding cursor the same number of times.
+\paragraph{Binary Search} To perform binary search in a segment, we must be able to randomly access every key in the segment.
+A key in a segment belongs to a run, as indicated by the corresponding run selector.
+To access a key, we need to place the cursor of the run in the correct position.
+This can be done by counting the number of occurrences of the same run selector in the segment prior to the key and advancing the corresponding cursor the same number of times.
 The number of occurrences can be quickly calculated on the fly using SIMD instructions on modern CPUs.
-By repeating this process, binary search can be performed until the target key is found.
+The search range can be quickly reduced with a few random accesses in the segment until the target key is identified.
 To conclude the seek operation, we initialize all the cursors using the occurrences of each run selector prior to the target key.

-Figure~\ref{fig:bsearch} shows an example of a group having 16 run selectors.
-The number under each run selector represents the occurrences of the same run selector prior to its position.
-For example, 41 is the third key in $R_3$ in this group, so the corresponding number of occurrences is 2 (under the third ``3'').
+Figure~\ref{fig:bsearch} shows an example of a segment having 16 run selectors.
+The number shown below each run selector represents the number of occurrences of the same run selector prior to its position.
+For example, 41 is the third key in $R_3$ in this segment, so the corresponding number of occurrences is 2 (under the third ``3'').
 To access key 41, we initialize the cursor of $R_3$ and advance it twice to skip 5 and 23.